cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 **Note** Please refer to the [RabbitMQ networking guide - Ports](https://www.rabbitmq.com/networking.html#ports) to verify the open ports needed for a RabbitMQ cluster installation.

+#### Externally Hosted RabbitMQ Installation
+- Make sure the [management plugin](https://www.rabbitmq.com/management.html) is installed on the RabbitMQ instances.
+- Make sure you are using the same CA certificate for all other instances like the one on the externally hosted RabbitMQ.
+- Keep your RabbitMQ username and password for the later configuration of the Cloudify Manager service nodes.
-**Note** Reverse DNS lookup must be available in your network for the RabbitMQ nodes, please refer to  [RabbitMQ networking guide - DNS](https://www.rabbitmq.com/networking.html#dns-reverse-dns-lookups) for further explanation.
+- **Note** Reverse DNS lookup must be available in your network for the RabbitMQ nodes, please refer to  [RabbitMQ networking guide - DNS](https://www.rabbitmq.com/networking.html#dns-reverse-dns-lookups) for further explanation.

-#### Externally Hosted RabbitMQ Installation [TODO: Are there any special remarks?
-Lukasz]

 #### Locally Hosted RabbitMQ Cluster Installation